Seeing the whole picture

 Looking beneath the surface

-I started by mapping the current Outposts journey across five stages: ordering, tracking, unboxing, installation, and return.
-For each stage, I documented touch points, personas, AWS services, and known pain points.
+I started by mapping the current Outposts journey across five stages: ordering, tracking, unboxing, installation, and returning.

-I started by mapping the current Outposts journey across five stages: ordering, tracking, unboxing, installation, and return.
-For each stage, I documented touch points, personas, AWS services, and known pain points.
+I started by mapping the current Outposts journey across five stages: ordering, tracking, unboxing, installation, and returning.

-I went a layer deeper and audited the workflow using internal documentation, training material, and tooling.
-I performed a heuristic review of the Outposts console to evaluate flows, interface patterns, and customer jobs to be done.
+I went a layer deeper with a heuristic analysis of the Outposts service page in the AWS console, evaluating user flows, interface patterns, and core jobs to be done.

-Then I led brainstorming workshops with cross-functional teams to map the current user flow, surface pain points across the ordering and installation experience, and generate ideas for how to solve them.
+Then I led cross-functional workshops to walk through the current experience, highlight key pain points, and generate ideas to improve them.

 I also had an Outpost server delivered to my home so I could document the real-world experience from ordering and unboxing through launch and return.